 - Flies are usually less hairy than bees

-- Flies have large eyes on the front of their heads which often meet at the top; Bees have large eyes on the sides of their heads which don’t meet at the top
+- Flies have enormous eyes on the front of their heads which often meet at the top; Bees have large eyes on the sides of their heads which don’t meet at the top